Maycdouglas/data-structures/array/array.md

 - 557 - Reverse Words in a String III - Easy
     - Recomendações:
         - 541. Reverse String II - Easy
+- 3090 - Maximum Length Substring with Two Occurrences - Easy
+    - Recomendações:
+        - 1160.
+Find Words That Can Be Formed by Characters - Easy
+        - 1758.
+Minimum Changes To Make Alternating Binary String - Easy
+        - 2516.
+Take K of Each Character From Left and Right - Medium

 ## Exercícios Propostos

-- 3090 - Maximum Length Substring with Two Occurrences - Easy